sukiakiumo/fmnmn/README.md

 This is not an idea that hasn't been considered.
 In fact, there is an increadible amount of literature on it.
 I haven't even had a chance to begin to scratch the surface.
 But I wanted to play with TensorFlow, improve my pythoning, and more thoroughly explore the idea of poorly labeled data.
 After implementing it, I found it closesly resembles an idea by
-<a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjYrKSXxPbMAhUDM1IKHR77CbEQFggdMAA&url=http%3A%2F%2Fwww.eng.biu.ac.il%2Fgoldbej%2Ffiles%2F2012%2F05%2Ficassp_2016_Alan.pdf&usg=AFQjCNENVQDhdMwYs3O979y5yayJmw9g5A&sig2=Q6xB9CcN297mgPh-CQMq3Q">  by Bekker and  Goldberger </a>
+<a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjYrKSXxPbMAhUDM1IKHR77CbEQFggdMAA&url=http%3A%2F%2Fwww.eng.biu.ac.il%2Fgoldbej%2Ffiles%2F2012%2F05%2Ficassp_2016_Alan.pdf&usg=AFQjCNENVQDhdMwYs3O979y5yayJmw9g5A&sig2=Q6xB9CcN297mgPh-CQMq3Q">  by Bekker and  Goldberger </a>.
+I also found this reference, though it is more difficult to to parse what is going on
+xx

-If it has already been considered and explored, please let me know!
+If you know that has already been considered and explored, please let me know!
 Given it's simplicity, and wide-spread applicability, I would be impressed if it hadn't been published already.
-I'm just new to the field... so finding the originators is hard.
+I'm starting to do research... so reading everything is ~~hard~~ impossible.
+##The IDEA
 Basically, all inputs should be associated with prior probabilities as to their quality.
 What is 'quality'?
 To remain vague I'd say it is its measure of use in forming a representation.
 For instance, a mislabeled 1 as a 5 can unfortunately distort neuron weights.
 So, why should it be used in the training?
 Additionally, an incredibly unique and/or distorted image that has an 'appropriate' label, might not actually prove useful.
 I mean, of the Mnist entries I cannot identify accurately...